-A poison is described by the ever faithful Google define as "A substance that, when introduced into or absorbed by a living organism, causes death or injury"—and the following 5 are the most dangerous found on Earth.
+A poison is described by the ever-faithful Google as "a substance that, when introduced into or absorbed by a living organism, causes death or injury"—and the following five are the most dangerous found on earth.

-1) Botulinum Toxin or Botox
+- Botulinum Toxin or Botox

-The toxins produced by the bacteria are some of the most powerful neurotoxins known to man, however, you may have heard of them as 'Botox'.
-But know you're wondering, why didn't those injections my mother-in-law had a few months ago kill her then?
-Well, the doctors that perform Botox surgery are highly skilled (granted you pick a proper one) who know just the right amount of Botulinum toxin to inject into the patient.
+The toxins produced by the bacteria are some of the most powerful neurotoxins known to man; however, you may have heard of them as "botox."
+But now you're wondering, "why didn't those injections my mother-in-law had a few months ago kill her, then?"
+Well, the doctors that perform botox surgery are highly skilled (granted you pick a proper one) who know just the right amount of Botulinum toxin to inject into the patient.

-The bacterium usually grows on improperly handled or prepared meat products, and consumption can even lead to paralysis, which in the worst cases can lead to death.
+The bacterium usually grows on improperly handled or prepared meat products, and consumption can lead to paralysis, which in the worst cases can lead to death.
 In less severe cases, the ingestion of the toxins causes minor and temporary muscle paralysis.

 Ricin is a highly toxic protein that occurs naturally in the castor oil plant, Ricinus communis.
 Ricin is poisonous to humans if inhaled, injected or ingested, and a dose the size of a few grains of table salt can kill an adult human.
 Yikes!
 It's undoubtedly very dangerous, yet it is grown somewhat commonly in gardens in Britain.

-Ricin prevents cells from combining amino acids it receives from the Ribosomes of the cell, to create proteins.
+Ricin prevents cells from combining amino acids it receives from the ribosomes of the cell, to create proteins.
 This is essential to all living cells, so without it, the consequences aren't too fabulous.
-The symptoms caused by lack of protein after receiving a dose of Ricin can be severe diarrhea, and some victims can die of shock.
+The symptoms caused by lack of protein after receiving a dose of ricin can be severe diarrhea, and some victims can die of shock.
 However, death usually occurs after about 3–5 days of exposure.
 Other effects range from seizures to hypotension (abnormally low blood pressure).
 Lovely.

-The Ricin itself comes from the inside of Castor beans, produced by the plant.
+The ricin itself comes from the inside of Castor beans, produced by the plant.
 Ingestion of 5–20 of these can prove fatal for an adult.

-When these spores are inhaled, ingested, or touched by a cut in the skin they reactivate and multiply rapidly within the host.
-Anthrax poisoning symptoms start with a painless ulcer on the area of entry, however then starts to get much worse.
+When these spores are inhaled, ingested or touched by a cut in the skin, they reactivate and multiply rapidly within the host.
+Anthrax poisoning symptoms start with a painless ulcer on the area of entry; however, that starts to get much worse.
 The lymph glands around the ulcer start to swell up, and the ulcer grows with a characteristic black dying area in the centre.
 Sufferers may also experience vomiting of blood, loss of appetite and inflammation of the intestinal tract.
 The throat and mouth can also develop lesions causing large amounts of pain.

-If left untreated, Anthrax leads to death.
+If left untreated, anthrax leads to death.
 However, luckily there is a vaccine, created in 1881 by Louis Pasteur, a French scientist, and this has been further improved by scientists today.

 Sarin is an organic compound that is found as a clear, odourless liquid.
-It is an extremely powerful nerve agent, estimated at 500 times more toxic than cyanide and has been used in chemical warfare, a famous example being the Sarin gas attack on the Tokyo subway.
+It is an extremely powerful nerve agent, estimated at 500 times more toxic than cyanide, and has been used in chemical warfare, a famous example being the sarin gas attack on the Tokyo subway.

-The two main ways to be affected by Sarin are via inhalation and absorption through the skin.
-Even at very low concentrations, Sarin can be fatal, and even people who receive a nonlethal dose who are left untreated can suffer permanent neurological damage.
+The two main ways to be affected by sarin are via inhalation and absorption through the skin.
+Even at very low concentrations, sarin can be fatal, and even people who receive a nonlethal dose who are left untreated can suffer permanent neurological damage.
 Those who suffer a lethal dose are sadly left to the following death:

 "Initial symptoms following exposure to sarin are a runny nose, tightness in the chest and constriction of the pupils.
 Soon after, the victim has difficulty breathing and experiences nausea and drooling.
 As the victim continues to lose control of bodily functions, the victim vomits, defecates and urinates.
 This phase is followed by twitching and jerking.
 Ultimately, the victim becomes comatose and suffocates in a series of convulsive spasms." -Wikipedia

-Needless to say, Sarin does not sound particularly pleasant, and what's worse is that any clothing that comes into contact with Sarin vapour can still maintain that vapour for up to 30 minutes, meaning lots more people can inhale it.
+Needless to say, sarin does not sound particularly pleasant, and what's worse is that any clothing that comes into contact with sarin vapour can still maintain that vapour for up to 30 minutes, meaning lots more people can inhale it.

-The things we put ourselves through for good food...
-Well, that's if you consider the organs of a Pufferfish to be good food.
+The things we put ourselves through for good food—well, that's if you consider the organs of a pufferfish to be good food.
 The tetrodotoxin or TTX is a potent neurotoxin to which there is no known antidote.
-It is commonly found in Puffer Fish, but can also be found in some types of newt, toad, octopus, sea stars, angelfish, and flatworm.
-It is used in the animals as a biotoxin to warn predators and keep them away, or as a venom in some Octopi.
+It is commonly found in pufferfish but can also be found in some types of newt, toad, octopus, sea stars, angelfish and flatworm.
+It is used in the animals as a biotoxin to warn predators and keep them away, or as a venom in some octopi.